Jarkendar/OMW-Chess_Project/src/main/java/filters/filter_classes/filters.md

 # Filters doc

-Add -f \<filter numbers separate comma\> before paths in command to select specific filters.
+Add -f \<filter numbers separate comma without space\> before paths in command to select specific filters.
 Default all filters are include.
 Results is intersection results of all include filters.

 #### Abstract classes
 * **Filter** - Abstract class filter with methods to inherit.